apwbs/MARTSIA/README.md

 [Algorand](https://github.com/apwbs/MARTSIA-Algorand) one.
-In the Ethereum repo there is a folder called "caterpillar-interaction" where you can find all the necessary to run MARTSIA-Ethereum along with [Caterpillar](https://github.com/orlenyslp/Caterpillar) as explained in the paper.
+In the Ethereum repo there is a folder called "caterpillar-interaction" where you can find all the necessary to run MARTSIA-Ethereum along with [Caterpillar](https://github.com/orlenyslp/Caterpillar) as explained in the papers.

 The second implementation is the one where the keys are exchanged via blockchain.
 Here you can find the [Ethereum](https://github.com/apwbs/MARTSIA-Ethereum-KoB) implementation and the